You are here

 This comprehensive, up-to-date learning series provides practical guidance to support physicians and their teams in treating patients with obesity.
 Three web-based, interactive learning activities address lifestyle modification, pharmacologic therapy, and surgical intervention.
 Patient education resources are included to bolster physician recommendations and support patient success.

 Although the modules progress in a linear fashion, each is designed to stand alone and can be viewed independently.
+Upon finishing the modules, you can easily access the resource materials and links here.

 Modules and CME/MOC credit are free to ACP Members.
 Nonmembers may purchase access to claim CME/MOC credit for each module for $25.